sparkflows/sparkflows-docs/docs/user-guide/copilot/copilot-wf.rst

      :width: 60%

 2. A table listing all events is displayed.
-These events are captured for the current user, selected project, and the Copilot on which the prompt was submitted.
+These events are captured for the current user of the current selected project for the Copilot on which the prompt was submitted.

    .. figure:: ../../_assets/user-guide/copilot/Copilot-On-Workflow/Copilot-WF-Activities-List.PNG
      :alt: copilot configuration